- Council Meeting – March 19, 2019, at 6:30 PM at Town Hall.

 The Kiwanis Club of Steilacoom is collecting the Monopoly board pieces being distributed by Albertsons and Safeway.

 If you are not playing the Monopoly game yourself and would like to help the children in our community, please collect the game pieces that are distributed with your purchases.
 You can place your game pieces in a container at the container at the Public Works office.

 Traditionally at this time of year and this year has been no exception, individuals will receive phone calls, emails, texts, etc. from individuals claiming to be from the IRS, Social Security, or even the utility company threatening dire consequences unless the individual provide them funds via gift card, credit, cash, etc. These are scams.
 Most governmental agencies will never demand immediate payment especially not one utilizing a gift card.
 If you receive such a call, do not provide the individual any information, simply hang up.

 If you observe suspicious activity, please contact Public Safety – non-emergency number – (253) 798-4721 as soon as possible.
 To anonymously report suspicious activity please email the Department at firstname.lastname@example.org

 The crew repainted the railroad crossing symbols at Sunnyside Beach; vactored catch basins along Rainier Street in the vicinity of Puyallup Street; swept roads and performed right of maintenance; continued snow and ice removal; and performed other maintenance activities.

 Steilacoom Boulevard Project:

-Staff is reviewing material submittals as in the process of circulating the contracts for signature and the contractor is preparing and submitting applicable paperwork.
+Staff is in the process of circulating the contracts for signature and the contractor is preparing and submitting applicable paperwork.

 Pacific-Washington Street Project: